Bipolar Disorder and Substance Abuse Treatment Center

 A research review involving 22 studies shows that substance use is a risk factor for developing bipolar disorder.
 Moreover, studies indicate that alcohol and illicit substances such as methamphetamine, cocaine, and heroin alter the prefrontal cortex.
 Substance abuse also reduces grey matter volume in key brain areas.

-A similar finding was reported in a study involving clients with bipolar disorder.
-Therefore, researchers suspect that resulting changes in the brain’s chemistry and structure increase the risk of developing bipolar disorder.
+The resulting changes in the brain’s chemistry and structure increase the risk of developing bipolar disorder.

 Why Bipolar Disorder and Substance Use Disorder Co-Occur

 One of the possible explanations for the co-occurrence is the self-medication hypothesis.
 It proposes that people with bipolar disorder use alcohol and illicit substances to alleviate emotional suffering.
 Also, the type of substance they take is specific to the emotional suffering they experience.
-Another theory is that they co-occur due to shared genetic factors that influence the risk for bipolar disorder and substance use disorder.
+Another theory is that they co-occur due to shared genetic factors that influence the risk for bipolar illness and substance use disorder.

 Treatment For Bipolar Disorder